gotyoke/Factorio-AnyPct-TAS/README.md

 ## Running

-In the "Interface" window, turn off "Technology window opens when research is completed".
+In the "Interface" settings window from the startup screen, turn off "Technology window opens when research is completed".
 Otherwise the run will get interrupted repeatedly (thanks KizbySpark for mentioning this).

 Run the Scenario "Any% TAS/AnyPctTAS"